ringcentral/call-performance-analytics-demo-node/README.md

 This is a straight forward Node.JS based console application that demonstrates how to use RingCentral's Analytics (Call Performance APIs).
 The resulting JSON is rendered on the standard console.

-This application setup to use RingCentral's Password flow based authentication.
+This application setup to use RingCentral's Password flow based authentication and it needs to have 'Analytics' permission enabled.
+Currently private beta API users can request theier application to have this permission by contacting us.

 More information about that can be found in the [developer guide.](https://developers.ringcentral.com/guide/analytics)